dao-xyz/peerbit/README.md

 Your database schema can remain very simple but still utilize P2P networks, auto-scaling, E2E-encryption, discoverability and all other features you’d expect from a database.

-Peerbit values simplicitly.
-Below is an example how to create a document store, that store posts, that can be modified by anyone.

 ## Get Started

 1. Install Peerbit by following the simple setup instructions in our [Installation Guide](https://www.peerbit.org/getting-started).